the-mad-statter/saturn.biostat.lan/README.md

 ``` bash
 mail -s “My Subject” -a “my_sas_output.pdf” -c cc_1@wustl.edu,cc_2@wustl.edu -r ‘”Your Last Name, Your First Name” your_email@wustl.edu’ recipient_1@wustl.edu,recipient_2@wustl.edu < message.txt
 ```

+## Notes

+1. Unlike SAS, most everything in Unix is case-sensitive.
+    1. Be careful when typing commands.
+Whether a character is upper or lower case **does** make a difference.
+    2. Semi-relatedly, it is recommended to avoid spaces in directory and files names.
+        1. One option to avoid spaces is to substitute underscores.
+2. Be careful about transferring files between Windows machines and Unix machines to make sure the line endings are translated properly.
+    1. Windows uses carriage return and line feed (“”) as a line ending, while Unix uses just line feed (“”).
+    2. If you created, and potentially if you edited, either your TORQUE job script or your crontab file on a Windows machine use a command on Saturn called `dos2unix` to replace the problematic line endings.
+        1. Issue the command
+            `dos2unix file_with_windows_line_endings.ext`
+        2. Better yet, only create and edit such files on Saturn.

 ## About